aktugchelekche/School_Dictrict_Analysis-/README.md

 #### How is the school summary affected?

-After removing 9th grade data from Thomas High School, we can observe following cnhanges
+After calculating metrics for Thomas High School, we can observe following changes:

-* Average Math Score        : Decreased by 0.1%
+* Average Math Score         : Decreased by 0.06%
-* Average Math Score        : No Change
+* Average Math Score         : Increased by 0.05%
-* Passing Percent - Math    : Decreased by 0.2%
+* Passing Percent - Math     : Decreased by 27%
-* Passing Percent - Reading : Decreased by 0.3%
+* Passing Percent - Reading  : Decreased by 28%
-* Overall Passing Percent   : Decreased by 0.1%
+* Overall Passing Percent    : Decreased by 26%
-* Total Budget              : No Change
+* Total School Budget Budget : N/A
+* Per Student Budget         : N/A
+* School Rank                : Dropped from second to tenth position in the district.